Cognitive Processing Therapy (CPT)

 • Having blood relatives with mental health conditions

-Cognitive processing therapy (CPT) for PTSD helps people evaluate and change their thoughts and develop a constructive outlook.
+Cognitive processing therapy (CPT) helps people evaluate and change their thoughts and develop a constructive outlook.
 CPT is a specific subtype of cognitive-behavioral therapy.
-Treating post-traumatic stress disorder is often done through medication and cognitive therapies, which may be more successful when used together.
+Treating post-traumatic stress disorder is often done through medication and therapy, which the National Center for PTSD by the U.S. Department of Veterans Affairs lists cognitive processing therapy as a recommended therapy for PTSD.

 CPT treatment for PTSD, a specific type of PTSD treatment developed by treatment authors like Patricia Resick and Kate Chard, is often completed over 12 sessions.
-It may begin with patient materials, educating about PTSD and labeling symptoms and emotions.
+Cognitive processing therapy for PTSD may begin with patient materials, educating and labeling symptoms and emotions.

-CPT therapy may also focus on the formal processing of trauma through a written trauma account.
+Cognitive processing therapy may also focus on the formal processing of PTSD through a written trauma account.
 The client may be asked to write out a detailed account of their traumatic experience (called an impact statement) and read it aloud in the next session to confront the thoughts and feelings about the trauma they’ve been avoiding.
-The therapist may support the client in modifying unhelpful thoughts about the experience or cognitive distortions like self-blaming or labeling.
+The therapist may support the client in modifying unhelpful thoughts about the experience, symptoms of PTSD, or cognitive distortions like self-blaming or labeling.

-Online CPT therapy may provide several benefits, including safety and a new perspective.
-You can work with a qualified counselor from home by participating in therapy online via videoconferencing, phone, or in-app messaging (similar to email).
+Online cognitive processing therapy may provide several benefits for people with PTSD, including safety and a new perspective.
+You can work with a PTSD counselor from home by participating in therapy online via videoconferencing, phone, or in-app messaging (similar to email).
+This can be helpful when you're experiencing PTSD symptoms and need help from therapy in learning useful coping skills.

 Additionally, studies have found online therapy to be impactful.
-One review found that online cognitive-behavioral therapy, like CPT, is significantly effective at treating post-traumatic stress disorder, anxiety, and depression.
+One review found that online cognitive-behavioral therapy, like cognitive processing therapy, is significantly effective at treating PTSD, anxiety, and depression.
 The participants in the study were equally satisfied with the effectiveness of online and in-person therapy.
-If you’re interested in online therapy, consider signing up for a platform like BetterHelp, which offers over 30,000 licensed specialists in mental health.
+If you’re interested in online therapy, consider signing up with a platform like BetterHelp, which offers over 30,000 licensed specialists in mental health.

 Getty